doliinychenko/microcanonical_cooper_frye/README.md

-# Sampling particles on a hypersurface with event-by-event energy, momentum, baryon number, strangeness and charge conservation.
+# Sampling particles on a hypersurface with local event-by-event energy, momentum, baryon number, strangeness, and charge conservation.

 ## Table of Contents